thorncp/fsck/README.md

 ## Disclaimer

-Your application will take a massive performance hit if you use this gem.
-The benchmark I ran on Fixnum (bench.rb) shows that using a fscked method is roughly 23485.707692308 slower.
-That's 23.5k.
+Your application will take a more than trivial performance hit if you use this gem.
+The benchmark I ran on Fixnum (bench.rb) shows that using a fscked method is roughly 20 times slower.
+This only tests the performance of repeated fscked method calls (which should be most common use).
+If you're dynamically building a fscked method call based on some variable, you can expect much worse performance.
 Use at your own risk.

 ## License
 MIT License.
 Copyright 2011 Chris Thorn.